 My research cover the area of soil/plant nutrient cycling, atmospheric greenhouse gas (GHG) emissions, and agronomic management.
 I studied the effect of land use transformation on soil properties, soil chemical processes, atmospheric emissions and water quality.
 My research has been focused to quantify and understand trace gas emissions from agriculture systems, in particular gases that enhance the atmosphere's greenhouse effect and contribute in global warming.
 Methodologically, my research address the qualitative and quantitative data analysis, and interdisciplinary approaches.

-I conduct research on crop rotation and nutrient management and their effects on Global GHG emissions and understanding of mechanisms involved in GHG formation in the soil.
-I am interested in simulating the field data to see the long-term effects of agricultural managements on climate.
+I am conducting research on crop rotation and nutrient management and their effects on Global GHG emissions and understanding mechanisms involved in GHG formation to emissions in the agricultural soils.
+I am simulating management effects on crop yield and atmospheric nutrient losses by covering the large climate variability.
+Currently, I am simulating the effects of cover crops, crop diversification, and the use of dual inhibitors on crop productivity, carbon sequestration, and net GHG emissions.

 Tropical Crop Production